wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/DesignElementConcepts.md

    ```
    > Note the second argument to `designable`.
 It is a human-readable label
    > which can appear in the markup to help you identify what design keys are
-   > producing a apecific element.
+   > producing a specific element.

 1. Next, lets pass in some HOC's via `withDesign` to make our component editable.
    ```ts